Frame dependence of Spekkens' contextuality for relativistic spin systems

 We show that the operational definition of contextuality introduced by Spekkens is, in general, not Lorentz invariant.
-Specifically, we consider particle states with both spin and momentum, apply a Lorentz transformation to obtain the states in a new inertial frame, and then trace out the momentum degrees of freedom in both frames.
-We find that spin states that are contextual in one frame can become non-contextual in the other.
-Hence, the Spekkens' notion of contextuality, when restricted to spin states only, is a frame-dependent concept.
+Specifically, we consider an explicit example with particle states consisting of both spin and momentum, we apply a Lorentz transformation to obtain the states in a new inertial frame, and then trace out the momentum degrees of freedom in both frames.
+We find that, while an observer in the first inertial frame describes a contextual ontological model with respect to spin states and all possible spin measurements, an observer in the boosted frame describes a non-contextual model with respect to the transformed spin states and all transformed spin measurements.
+Hence, the Spekkens' notion of contextuality, when restricted to spin degress of freedom only, is a frame-dependent concept.
 We apply our results to predict a novel relativistic effect concerning the task of discriminating between two quantum states.
 We show that the probability of success for a moving observer exceeds that of an observer at rest.

 \paragraph{Introduction} A fundamental property of quantum mechanics, which distinguishes it from classical physics, is that it is contextual: any assignment of a value to the outcome of the measurement of a physical property must depend on the measurement context, namely on what other properties are simultaneously measured with it.
 In other words, measurements in quantum theory cannot be considered as revealing pre-existing values of a classical hidden variable.
 This is the content of the Kochen-Specker theorem \cite{Specker1960, Kochen:1967equ}.
 The importance of contextuality goes far beyond quantum foundations, as it is also widely considered a resource for quantum computation \cite{Raussendorf:2013, Howard:2014zwm, Bermejo-Vega:2017}, state discrimination \cite{Schmid:2018} and security of quantum key distribution protocols \cite{Horodecki:2010, Singh:2017}.